If you don’t make an effort to prevent it, odds are that you’ll catch the flu this season.

 The flu "shot" contains a dead virus.
 One kind that’s approved for people 6 months and older goes straight into the muscle.
 Another uses a smaller needle that only goes into the top layer of your skin.
 It's available for people aged 18 to 64.

-The nasal spray, FluMist , contains a live but weakened form of the virus.
-It's approved for those between 2 and 49 who’s healthy, not allergic to the fly vaccine and not pregnant.
+The nasal spray, FluMist, contains a live but weakened form of the virus.
+It's approved for those between 2 and 49 who are healthy, not allergic to the flu vaccine, and not pregnant.
 It is not recommended for the 2017-2018 flu season.